BARRISTER & ATTORNEY WORK PERMIT HOLDERS REQUIRE 12 MONTH RESIDENCY PRIOR TO MAKING APPLICATION FOR ADMISSION TO THE

 The Registrar requires that applications for registration by the firm or registered professional company for an attorney working in Bermuda on a work permit or working for an overseas affiliated office be supported by an affidavit to be sworn by a partner in the law firm or registered professional company.
 The application should include the following:

 (i) a cover letter from the (Partner) addressed to the Registrar;

 (ii) 2 copies of the documents are to be filed with the Court;

 (iii) in the case of on island Registered Associates, the full work permit & card issued by the Department of Immigration is to be exhibited;

 (iv) (Attorney deponent/applicants affidavit) included in the exhibits, a Certificate from the competent authority evidencing the Attorney’s qualifications to practice in Bermuda under section 51(1)(a) of the Supreme Court Act).
-This should include the original degree(s)(qualifications), Practising Certificate ("PC") (if still active overseas) along with a Certificate of Good Standing ("COGS") from all jurisdictions admitted, a Fit & Proper Person Certificate ("FPPC") issued by the Bermuda Bar Council, and copy of passport.
+This should include the original degree(s)(qualifications), primary overseas jurisdictional Practising Certificate ("PC") along with a Certificate of Good Standing ("COGS") from all jurisdictions admitted, a Fit & Proper Person Certificate ("FPPC") issued by the Bermuda Bar Council, and copy of passport.
 Please note that in light of challenges caused by the Pandemic, the Registrar will accept 'Certified' copies of the exhibited qualifications, overseas COGS and PC, save for the FPPC issued by the Bar Office - the original must be shown during the time of filing.
 Additionally, filing Certified and/or Notarized documents past 3 months is not acceptable.

 (v) (Partner affidavit) a statement by the deponent (Partner) in an affidavit that to the best of his/her knowledge and belief the applicant is of good character;